RedHat-Middleware-Workshops/dayinthelife-integration/support/install/RHPDSInstallation.md

-## RHPDS Instructions
+## Integreatly on RHPDS/OPENTLC Instructions

-This section describes how to install this workshop in a RHDPS cluster that is running the integreatly workshop.
+This section describes how to install this workshop in a RHDPS or OPENTLC cluster that is running the integreatly workshop.

-RHPDS requires the installation playbook to be run within the bastion server:
+Run the installation playbook from the bastion server:

 1. SSH into the bastion server;
 2. Switch to root user: `sudo -i`;
-3. Clone the installer repo `git clone https://github.com/RedHatWorkshops/dayinthelife-integration.git`;
+3. Clone the installer repo `git clone https://github.com/satyaj/dayinthelife-integration.git`;
 4. Get the master node url: `oc get nodes -o jsonpath='{.items[?(@.metadata.labels.node-role\.kubernetes\.io/master == "true")].metadata.name}'`;
 5. Change the master host in the inventory file (`support/install/ansible/inventory/integreatly.inventory`) to use the internal master node hostname retrieved in the previous step;
 6. Replace `dayinlife` substring by your cluster guid for both `ocp_domain` and `ocp_apps_domain` vars;